andybhoy2007/kodistuff/plugin.video.SportsDevil_JX/README.md

 # SportsDevil_JX
-This is an unofficial SportsDevil clone by JairoX.
+This is an unofficial SportsDevil fork by JairoX.
 For information on current developmnent and maintenance status, pls check the forum.